-- (i) Appropriate overview by board of directors and senior management;

-The company has a Risk Management Committee which includes the Senior Management Team, to oversee the overall risk management framework; - (ii) Adequate risk management process that provides for continuous risk monitoring by management; and - (iii) Comprehensive internal controls and assurance processes linked to key business
+- (i) The Board is responsible for the governance of risk and ensures that Management - maintains a sound system of risk management and internal controls, to safeguard the interests of the company and its shareholders.
+Appropriate overview by board of directors and senior management; - The company has a Risk Management Committee which includes the Senior Leadership Team, to oversee the overall risk management framework; - (ii) Adequate risk management process including identifying, measuring, monitoring, controlling and reporting risks on an enterprise-wide basis that provides for continuous risk monitoring by management; and - (iii) Comprehensive internal controls and assurance processes linked to key business risks. - (iv) The Head of ERM updates the Board on a quarterly basis and seek Board's approval for all policies, regulations and guidelines.